docfate111/blog/_posts/2021-05-28-SLUBoverflow.md

 / $ cat /home/ctf/flag
 CTF{ONLY_ROOT_CAN_READ_THIS}
 ```
 Cool now we can as an unprivileged user run the script we write in modprobe_path whenever we run a file with an invalid format(for more info read the link for modprobe overwrite).
-Code is (here)[https://github.com/docfate111/CVE-2021-42327/blob/main/exploit.c]
+Code is [here](https://github.com/docfate111/CVE-2021-42327/blob/main/exploit.c).
+In this example I wrote /tmp/x to modprobe_path which changes the permissions of the flag and moves it into /home/ctf from /root.

 # Alternative exploit strategies